kubedb/docs/docs/guides/elasticsearch/autoscaler/storage/overview/index.md

 2. `KubeDB` Provisioner  operator watches the `Elasticsearch` CR.

-3. When the operator finds a `Elasticsearch` CR, it creates required number of `StatefulSets` and related necessary stuff like secrets, services, etc.
+3. When the operator finds a `Elasticsearch` CR, it creates required number of `PetSets` and related necessary stuff like secrets, services, etc.

-- Each StatefulSet creates a Persistent Volume according to the Volume Claim Template provided in the statefulset configuration.
+- Each PetSet creates a Persistent Volume according to the Volume Claim Template provided in the petset configuration.

 4. Then, in order to set up storage autoscaling of the various components of the `Elasticsearch` database the user creates a `ElasticsearchAutoscaler` CRO with desired configuration.